GraphQLGuide/book/README.md

 ## Contributing

 We welcome issues and PRs!
 For large changes, we recommend opening an issue first to get feedback before putting in the work of a PR.
-Minor things like typo fixes or suggested rewordings can go directly to PRs and will usually get a quick response 😊
+Minor things like typo fixes or suggested re-wordings can go directly to PRs and will usually get a quick response 😊

 ### Text